cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -L, --absolute-links   Use absolute coordinates for processor links -s, --sort-order {ORIGINAL,HORIZONTAL,VERTICAL}
-                         specifies how to order blocks in the schema definition file
+                         specifies how to order blocks in the schema definition file -d, --direction {ROTATABLE,NON_DEFAULT,ALL}
+                         specifies when to include  direction  clause  in  decompiled  schema  definition file: only for blocks affected by rotation, only for block with non-default direction, or for all blocks
 ```

 ---